0rpc/zerorpc-python/doc/protocol.md

 more data!"

  - Event's name: '\_zpc\_more'
  - Event's args: integer representing how many entries are available in the client's buffer.

 FIXME WIP

 ## RPC Layer

-In the first version of ZeroRPC, this was the main (and only) layer.
+In the first version of zerorpc, this was the main (and only) layer.
 Three kinds of events can occur at this layer: request (=function call), response (=function return), error (=exception).

 Request:

  - Event's name: string with the name of the method to call.
  - Event's args: tuple of arguments for the method.